 School and College: About the incident: Accident Work Related III-Health Near Miss Violence Date incident occurred: Date: Time (24hr clock): Date incident reported: Date: Time (24hr clock): Where incident happened?
 How the incident happened?
-What do you consider was the cause of incident? (bite, kick, fall etc.) the Where was the injury located?
+What do you consider was the cause of the incident? (bite, kick, fall etc.) Where was the injury located?
 What was the nature of harm?
-Was the person taken directly to hospital al YES / NO Was the incident reportable under RIDD OR YES / NO About the person affected by the incident t: Name Employed by ECC and position employed holds e YES / NO Position Held if appropriate Follow up by the manager after the incident: (to be completed by Manager) Additional supervision Modifying existing systems of work No further action Review Maintenance procedures Training Review Risk Assessment
+Was the person taken directly to hospital YES / NO Was the incident reportable under RIDDOR YES / NO About the person affected by the ne incident : Name Employed by ECC and position employee holds YES / NO Position Held if appropriate Follow up by the manager after the incident: (to be completed by Manager) Additional supervision Modifying existing systems of work No further action Review Maintenance procedures Training Review Risk Assessment

-Additional information for acts of violence: Name of assailant Relationship to ECC i.e. pupil What was the type of assault Attack by an animal Intimidating behaviour Physical Sexual Threatening behaviour Use of a weapon l injury Rac Verbal abuse ial Was the incide ent reported to the police?
+Additional information for acts of violence: Name of assailant Relationship to ECC i.e. pupil What was the type of assault al injury Racial Verbal abuse Was the incide ent reported to the police?
 YES / NO Has support b een given to the employee following the incident?
 YES / NO Use of ph ysical intervention: Was it necessa ary to use physical intervention?
 YES / NO What type of t echnique was used?
 Does the assailant have an individual risk assessment or care plan?
-YES / NO Was the physical intervention technique used in accordance with it?
-YES / NO Had all the employees who used Restrictive Physical Intervention been trained?
-YES / NO
+YES / NO Was the physi cal intervention technique used in accordance with it?
+YES / NO Had all the em trained? ployees who used Restrictive Physical Intervention been YES / NO

 Witness to the incident Witness to the incident

 Name & Address Name & Address

 Additional Information

-Signature of Health Date
+Signature of Health & Safety Manager Date

-& Safety Manager

 Comments for Health & Safety Manager if necessary